MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/CONTRIBUTING.md

 Welcome to the [public repo for Mixed Reality developer documentation](https://github.com/MicrosoftDocs/mixed-reality/tree/master/mixed-reality-docs)!
 Any articles you create or edit in this repo **will be visible to the public.**

-The Mixed Reality docs are now hosted on the Microsoft Docs platform, which uses GitHub-flavored Markdown with Markdig features.
-The content you edit in this repo gets formatted into stylized pages that show up at </windows/mixed-reality>.
+The Mixed Reality docs are now hosted on Microsoft Learn, which uses GitHub-flavored Markdown with Markdig features.
+The content you edit in this repo gets formatted into stylized pages that show up at `/windows/mixed-reality`.

 This page covers the basic steps and guidelines for contributing and links to Markdown basics.
 Thank you for your contribution!